 - result in efficiencies and therefore save time and money,

 - mean less chance of complaints about out of date content

 - ensure everybody understands who does what,

 - reduce overlap of roles and responsibilities and

 Less risk of legal problems

 Websites that have ‘well oiled’ production processes typically produce more accurate and timely content.
 Website policies and web publishing processes reduce risk because websites that have checks and balances built into their processes, will have less chance of publishing incorrect or misleading information.

 More timely content

 Content inevitably becomes out of date over time.
-To combat this, you could implement a
+To combat this, you could implement a process that involves:

 - periodically reviewing content for relevance and accuracy, and to